-Your doctor will likely refer you to a physical therapist to learn exercises for your shoulder.
+Your provider will likely refer you to a physical therapist to learn exercises for your shoulder.

 - You may start with passive exercises.
 These are exercises the therapist will do with your arm.
 Or, you can use your good arm to move the injured arm.
 The exercises may help get the full movement back in your shoulder.

 - After that, you will do exercises the therapist teaches you to strengthen your shoulder muscles.

 Returning to Sports

 It is best to avoid playing sports until you have no pain during rest or activity.
-Also, when examined by your doctor or physical therapist, you should have:
+Also, when examined by your provider or physical therapist, before returning to sports, you should have: